zappascout/devil_notes-sources/docs/notes_9_devil.md

 ###165
 ==In British English, where "git" is synonymous with "asshole"==:
-Torvalds was perfectly well aware of this useage.
+Torvalds was well aware of this useage.
 In the FAQ section of the Linux kernel site, he is quoted as having said "[I'm an egotistical bastard][torv1], and I name all my projects after myself.
 First 'Linux', [now 'Git][torv2].'"